-On a perfectly sunny day when shooting outdoors, set Aperture f/16.
+Use the sunny 16 rule on a perfectly sunny day when shooting outdoors.
 The sunny 16 rule is obviously more useful when shooting landscapes, as it presumes you are wanting a wide depth of field and no background blur.

 Slightly Overcast F/ll Rule – If the weather is mostly sunny with some cloud cover and you’re shooting outdoors, set aperture F/ll and use the same ISO to Shutter Speed combinations listed above.